awilli70/n-queens-vis/README.md

 * Can take any input size from 1-9 (more than enough for educational purposes)
 * Allows users to step through recursive calls and failure continuations
 * Faithful rendition of original uscheme solution (in console, can use N-queens in the same way as uscheme)
+* Rapid notification of a solution, simple navigation through steps (and to the solution itself)

 ### Compromises: